MonoidMusician/blog/sources/implicit_arguments.md

 That is, if we can _syn_ a function type (in result position), it is equivalent to _chk_​ing its arguments and _syn_​ing its result.
 Thus the argument does not need to be provided, and so we will prefer the first notation to indicate that.

-It’s instructive to consider a bunch of examples to get our bearings:
+Itʼs instructive to consider a bunch of examples to get our bearings:

 ```{.agda data-lang=Pseudo}
 id {A : Type} : ~syn:A → ~syn:A